Earn a versatile degree with one of the nation’s best Bachelor’s in Women’s Studies programs.

 Cost Per Year: $29,041

 The University of Michigan’s Women’s Studies Department is the oldest on our list, having been founded in 1973.
 It is now home to one of the best Gender Studies doctoral programs in the country, which is also reflected in the undergraduate program.
-Not only does the University of Michigan offer a Women’s Studies major, students can receive a B.A. in Gender and Health starting in the fall of 2016.
+Not only does the University of Michigan offer a Women’s Studies major, students can receive a B.A. in Gender and Health.
 The Gender and Health major promotes a critical, feminist analysis of research, practice, and policies concerning gender and health, and is the only one of its kind.
 Classes in that track include:

 Ohio State University